Nancy Pelosi defends progressives amid reconciliation fight

 "The deadline was missed because they changed from $3.5 [trillion] to one-half that," she said.
 "And we have had to go in – it's land meet land.
 Everything is good in the bill, [so] what do you cut?"

-Pelosi declined the criticize the moderate holdouts, saying, "I'm respectful of everybody's point of view."
+Pelosi declined to criticize the moderate holdouts, saying, "I'm respectful of everybody's point of view."
 She said the House must pass the bipartisan infrastructure plan, which already passed the Senate, by Oct.
 31, but progressives have vowed to block it if a deal isn’t reached on the larger spending bill.
 Pelosi said she’s confident an "agreement" will be reached on both pieces of legislation by the deadline and that 90% of it had already been agreed on.

 "That’s the plan," she added.